The Hele-Shaw semi-flow: Obstacle problem in bounded domains

 By the maximum principle we have $u_t\le u_0$ and so, $\mathcal{H}^{N-1}$ almost everywhere, we obtain

 This implies that

 \end{remark}

-\begin{proof}[Proof of Theorem \ref{theorem:19}] $i)$ We begin by proving the first point.
+\begin{proof}[Proof of Theorem \ref{theorem:19}] $i)$ We begin by proving the first point \eqref{thm4.11(1)}.
 The set inclusions

 follow from Corollary~\ref{C:4.10}.
-Observe next that it is sufficient to prove \eqref{eq:stability2}.
-Indeed, the latter immediately implies \eqref{eq:stability1} as well as the monotonicity properties.
+Observe next that it is sufficient to prove the one sided estimate \eqref{eq:stability2}.
+Indeed, the latter immediately implies \eqref{eq:stability1}.
 To to prove \eqref{eq:stability2}, we start with the following preliminary results.

 \begin{lemma} Let $u,v$ be as in the statement of Theorem~\ref{theorem:19}.
 There holds

 \end{lemma} \begin{proof} The proof of \eqref{n25} consists in testing the equation satisfied by $w=u-v$ by $w_+/\la w\ra$.
 To make this rigorous, we use the formulation of the obstacle problem as weak solution to the Euler-Lagrange equation (see Proposition~ \ref{lem:EulerLagrange}).